 Some thoughts on queerness

-How are we referenced in the things that surround us?
+How are we referenced in all that surrounds us?
 Why are we drawn to this and rebuffed by that?
 What is meaningful, revelatory, seductive?
 How can complexity, ambiguity, or disruption evolve us - individually and as a species?
-Our interpretations are dictated by our own necessities, psychology, fears, and desires.
+Our interpretations are rarely accidental, they are dictated by our own necessities, psychology, fears, and desires.
 Unbound by subjective limits, interpretation is restrained only by our unique position.
 Our location, physically and culturally, determines our point of view and our paths of action.

-Inscribed, intended, or normative meanings are not fixed.
-This has the potential to shift our point of view, sensitize our bodies, and interrogate authority.
-What I describe here is, for me, the foundation and meaning of queer: the ability to orient, reorient, and disorient people and spaces, images and objects.
+For the queer subject, inscribed, intended, or normative meanings are not fixed.
+This unlocks the potential to shift our point of view, sensitize our bodies, and interrogate authority.
+Here lies the foundation and meaning of queer: the ability to orient, reorient, and disorient people and spaces, images, and objects.
+By embracing alternate positions, we gain the criticality necessary to subvert dominant networks and restructure the world.
+Queer is more than an identity — it is a phenomenological tool for transformation.
+In this pursuit, art and technology are vital instruments.
+They leverage the inherent dexterity of our interpretation, positioning us both within and against the dominant discourse.

 ___________________________________